 Thirty minutes after much of the team hit the rack, Emkir noticed scan alarms on his readout on the bridge, and started pulling up the data feed.
 As he investigated, Emkir saw that twelve new ships had arrived in-system!
 Two of them massed over one hundred thousand tons!!
 As he set his sensors to pull more data, Emkir comm'd the rest of the team.
 On hearing the comms, and expecting the station alarms any second, Rol headed for the team's briefing room to see what data came in there?
 Brian came up to the bridge from engineering, to see what was happening directly and Mikah told them to keep her informed.
 When she got her comms on, Inger suggested they open a common channel so everyone could listen instead of channel hopping.

 Soon everyone, except Aiden, was linked in while the former scout slept, unaware, in his stateroom.
 As everyone watched, the ship ID's began to arrive.
 First on the scan was the Tigress Class Dreadnaught "INS Imperial Might".
 The next ship ID was the 150,000 ton hospital ship "INS Emperor's Mercy".
-The rest of the ships in the flotilla ware heavy and light cruisers in escort.
+The rest of the ships in the flotilla were heavy and light cruisers in escort.
 Hard on the heels of the ship identifications, a message came system-wide.
 "Attention all commands!
 This system is now under interdict, and the direct control of Leonard, Duke Rhylanor.
 Compliance with relief forces is mandatory and any refusal to comply may be met with deadly force.
-All senior naval commanders in-system are ordered to reply with status and prepare to gather aboard Imperial Might for a command conference in the next three hours".
+All senior naval commanders in-system are ordered to reply with status and prepare to gather aboard Imperial Might for a command conference in the next three hours, in person or via remote presence".

 Once the uproar was over, everyone realized the excitement was over for at least a couple of days as the ships moved in-system.
 Rol racked out as did the cutter team.
 Emkir checked his navigation and then planned to wake Aiden to take his shift as if nothing had happened.